nived2/git-practice/README.md

 # System Information Utility

-A Python-based system monitoring utility that provides detailed information about your system's resources.
+A Python-based system monitoring utility that provides comprehensive information about your system's resources.

 ## Features